ANSSI-FR/chipsec-check/doc_src/build_chipsec.md

 ~~~

 ## Tool to build the usb keys : create-keys.sh
-### Before launching
-   - define "mount_point" variable (path to mount point) into "create-shell.sh" file
-   - ensure that path "mount_point" is empty and available

 > **Note:**
 Some sub scripts require access to sudo commands.